blukatdevelopment/UnchainedWorlds/Claymore/rules.md

 #### Sword of Scales(Requires oath of Justice)
 You hold a non-magical sword up to the constellation of Libra and it becomes your sword of scales, making it a +1 sword.
 It shimmers silver in sunlight and deals an extra 2d6 damage against humanoids who are violent wrongdoers, including corrupt authorities.

-#### compel Truth(Requires Sword of Scales)
+#### Compel Truth(Requires Sword of Scales)
 Spend one grit and aim your sword at a creature, demanding they answer a question truthfully.
 Until you point your sword away, they cannot knowingly tell a lie.
 You may spend another grit and make a contested magic check to compel them to speak if they attempt to remain silent.

 #### Weapons Training
 Gain proficiency with a new weapon, or expertise with a weapon you are proficient with.

 ## Wizard
+The mages guild grants licenses for arcane magic to wizards.
+Though they are legitimate under iron law, wizards are widely feared and mistrusted from stories passed on since the latter days of the mage wars.
+It's a common belief that every wizard is secretly either a necromancers, placing curses, or might accidentally vaporize half of a village with their magic.
+A party which needs to read magical text, study arcane artifacts, and wield reality-bending powers is well-served by recruiting a wizard.

 ### At level 1

 #### Skills
 - Magic

 #### Wizard Education
-You received an education in magic from a licensed tutor, guild, or university, and as a result of graduating your training have a spellbook containing the spells you learned along the way.
+You receive an education in magic and gain a spellbook containing the spells you learned along the way.
 During each rest, you charge your book, allowing you to cast each leveled spell within it once drawing from the spellbook's stored magic.
 Your spellbook contains three spells:
 1. Fire Bolt(C), Cold Ray(C), Shocking Grasp(C), or Magic Missile(1st)
 2. Telepathy(C), Minor Illusion(C), Mage Hand(C), or Invisibility(1st)
 3. Disguise Self(1st), Shield(1st), Find Familiar(1st), or Whispered Spell(1st)